February 5–6, 2010 North American blizzard: Midwest

 Heavy snowfall occurred in Illinois, Indiana, and Ohio February 4–6.
 Snowfall totals ranged from 6 in to over 1 ft across the region.
 Drifts of up to 4 ft were reported in central Indiana.

 The heavy snow, ice storms and low temperatures of January the 26th led to Interstate 90 being closed from Chamberlain, South Dakota, to the Minnesota border.
 On the nightfall on Monday, Interstate 29 was closed from Sioux Falls to the North Dakota border.
 Power company officials estimated that about 7,600 customers in South Dakota and 100 in North Dakota did not have power on Monday.
 Some phone systems also experienced brief telecommunications outages.
 Kristi Truman, director of the North Dakota Office of Emergency Management was concerned about failing water and power supplies.

 In the Dakotas a number of Indian Reservations were left without power or running water.

 "There's been winters this bad before, but not with rain so bad it freezes the power lines and snaps the poles", said Joseph Brings Plenty, the 38-year-old chairman of the Cheyenne River Sioux tribe.

 Power outages began with a storm in December knocking down around 5,000 power poles, and was accelerated by an ice storm Jan.
 22 knocking down another 3,000 power lines on the reservation.

 Among the tribes of South Dakota who suffered from the multiple storms were Cheyenne River Sioux, Crow Creek Sioux Tribe, Flandreau-Santee Sioux Tribe, Lower Brule Sioux Tribe, Rosebud Sioux Tribe, Sisseton-Wahpeton Oyate and Standing Rock Sioux Tribe.

 The Episcopal Church stepped in to help the reservations residents survive the winter.

 On February 1, utility crews worked overtime to get power back to the 14,000 residents of Cheyenne River Sioux Reservation.
 The wind chill factor averaged about 25 °F below zero and there was about 1 foot of snow on average.

 Power outages in both the Dakotas power covered only 100 rural electric customers and minimal numbers in Bismarck, North Dakota by February, 5.

 Mid-Atlantic

 The United States Government implemented an unscheduled leave policy for federal employees on Friday February 5 and shut down four hours early in an effort to clear metropolitan Washington before substantial snow accumulations began.
-Numerous school districts in the metro DC area announced closures for Friday February 5 well in advance, although District of Columbia Public Schools and some Maryland schools held a half day of class.
-Many districts had used all their built-in snow days and some began scheduling classes on upcoming holidays (for example, Fairfax County on February 15, the Monday of President's Day weekend).
+Numerous school districts in the Washington metropolitan area announced closures for Friday February 5 well in advance, although District of Columbia Public Schools and some Maryland schools held a half day of class.
+Many districts had used all their built-in snow days and some began scheduling classes on upcoming holidays, such as Fairfax County, Virginia, on February 15, the Monday of President's Day weekend.
 Late on Sunday February 7, the Office of Personnel Management announced that the United States Government would again be closed on Monday February 8, with only emergency/essential personnel required to report, and numerous school districts again canceled classes between February 9–11.